CMON1975/viu.csci/csci260/assignments/pex3/README.md

 There are currently **no known bugs** in the application.

 ## Notes
 - **Input File:** Ensure the input file adheres to the specified format for correct processing.
-I removed the commented text to simplify my implementation.
 - **Output File:** The results are written to `techAnalysisResult.txt` in the working directory.
 - The Makefile has been provided to automate the build process.
 Running `make` will generate the executable named `network_analysis`.
 - Run the program with ./network_analysis input.txt